erikfriesen/sphinx-theme/test/src/workbook/index.rst

 .. ifslides:: Using directives together.

-.. notslides:: We use a number of directives together to follow our writing guidelines.
+.. ifnotslides:: We use a number of directives together to follow our writing guidelines.
 This section provides cut and paste examples for use when writing workbooks.

    Reference: